atsushieno/aap-core/docs/HACKING.md

 ### Source tree structure

 - `aidl` - contains common internal interface definitions for native and Kotlin modules.
 - `dependencies` - native source dependencies.
 (It used to contain various LV2 related dependencies, but now they have gone to `aap-lv2` repo.)
 - `native`
   - `plugin-api` (C include file; it is just for reference for plugin developers)
   - `core`
     - `include` - AAP C++ header files for native host developers.
 (Plugins don't have to reference anything.
 Packaging is another story though.)
     - `src` - AAP hosting reference implementation
   - `android` (Android-specific parts; NdkBinder etc.)
-  -  `desktop` (general Unix-y desktop specific parts; POSIX-IPC maybe)
 -  `java`
   - `androidaudioplugin` plugin framework and service implementation
-  -  `androidaudioplugin-ui-traditional` plugin UI implementation helper (not mandatory), based on traditional android.widget.
+  - `androidaudioplugin-samples-host-engine' implements a plugin preview sample application that is also used as the default plugin preview template.
+  - `androidaudioplugin-ui-compose` implements the UI part of plugin preview template, based on the module above.
+  - `androidaudioplugin-midi-device-service` MidiDeviceService implementation that receives MIDI inputs and sends to the AAP instrument.
   - `samples`
     - `aaphostsample` - sample host app - follows the same AGP-modules structure
     - `aapbarebonepluginsample` - sample plugin project, which can be used as a template.
 Audio processing part is no-op.
+    - `aapinstrumentsample` - sample plugin project, which works as a reference implementation for instrument.
+It makes use of [true-grue/ayumi](https://github.com/true-grue/ayumi).
+    - ` aap-midi-device-service` - sample MidiDeviceService project that lists all instruments.

 ### Running host sample app and plugin sample app